Cradle Coast, Hobart, Launceston

 - Develop and review operational budgets and financial decisions

 - Evaluate and apply financial data for organisational decision making

 - Analyse and communicate financial information to internal and external parties

-- Reflect on and evaluate relevant behaviours and skills required for business financial management
+- Reflect on and evaluate relevant behaviours and skills required for financial operations

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|